kmlprtsng/kmlprtsng.github.io/_posts/2021-05-25-creating-powershell-gui-using-wpf.md

 PAUSE
 ```

+# Step 4: Test
+Click the .bat file to boot up the GUI and have a play.

 # Step 4: Celebrate
 This is just a template code and the possibilities are endless.
 You dont have to create step 3.
-You could just execute all the logic in the gui.ps1 file but sometimes you may want to just execute poweshell script to do the final leg work and let the user see/handle the errors.
+You could just execute all the logic in the gui.ps1 file.
+However sometimes you may want to just execute poweshell script to do the final leg work and let the user see/handle the errors.